ManchesterVolcanology/iFit/docs/usage/intro.rst

   conda install -c conda-forge python-seabreeze

 Alternatively an executable is available.
-Currently this is only for Windows (64-bit), however if you require an alternative version please get in touch and I will try to help.
+Currently this is only for Windows, however if you require an alternative version please get in touch and I will try to help.

 ..
 Substitutions
 .. |SO2| replace:: SO\ :sub:`2`